-You may be limited by which pods you can get, so choosing the brand of coffee machine is important, and the repeat purchases may be more expensive than just buying coffee beans/ground coffee.
+You may be limited by which pods you can get however, so choosing the brand of coffee machine is important, and the repeat purchases may be more expensive than just buying coffee beans/ground coffee.
 Pod machines tend to be the smallest too, so they can slot into even the most compact of kitchens.

 Differences In Coffee

-Here are a few simple facts that can help you determine whether you prefer instant coffee or ground coffee.
+Here are a few simple facts that can help you determine whether you prefer instant or ground coffee.